alphagov/govuk-developer-docs/source/manual/web_application_firewall_rules.html.md

 If for some reason Splunk is down, the logs will be requeued and retried for several minutes, before falling back to storage in an S3 bucket.
-The S3 bucket has a very short expiry of 3 days since it's primary use is to troubleshoot issues in scenerios where Splunk delivery is failing.
+The S3 bucket has a very short expiry of 3 days since its primary use is to troubleshoot issues in scenerios where Splunk delivery is failing.

 In addition to the previous 3 days of backup logs, the s3 bucket will also dump